-Through UK Business, the Group is one of Britain's largest suppliers of gas and electricity to the UK commercial sector and, as at 30 June 2017, supplied approximately 687,000 supply points.
-UK Business also provides central heating installation and maintenance services as well as other commercial services such as electrical installation to a broad range of businesses as well as public sector clients.
+Through UK Business, the Group is one of Britain's largest suppliers of gas and electricity to the UK commercial sector and, as at 30 June 2018, supplied approximately 639,000 supply points.
+UK Business also provides central heating installation and maintenance services as well as other commercial services such as electrical installation to a broad range of businesses and public sector clients.
 It continues to develop further its business services capabilities, through the provision of its careplan products, its connections and metering business and the development of an increasing number of bundled products.